 We tried lots of combinations, but ultimately my favorite ended up being these flourless monster cookie bars.
 After SIX batches, we nailed the recipe, and my craving is totally satisfied.
 And, as a further benefit, now I’ve got the recipe the next time the craving strikes!

-Let’s make them!
+Let’s make these gluten-free monster cookie bars!
 (You won’t believe how simple and straightforward this ingredient list is!)

 What’s in Monster Cookie Bars?

-We took a classic monster cookie–peanut butter, oats, chocolate chips, and chocolate candies (like M&Ms) and gave it the gluten free, dairy free treatment.
-The end result was delicious blondies!
+We took a classic monster cookie–peanut butter, oats, chocolate chips, and chocolate candies (like M&Ms) and gave it the gluten-free, dairy-free treatment.
+The end result was delicious monster cookie blondies made without flour!

-NATURAL PEANUT BUTTER.
-You can go creamy or crunchy, but we’re looking for JUST peanuts, or JUST peanuts and salt in the ingredients list.
+- NATURAL PEANUT BUTTER.
+You can go with creamy peanut butter or crunchy peanut butter, but we’re looking for JUST peanuts, or JUST peanuts and salt in the ingredients list.
 No oils, sugars, or stabilizers.
 Why?
 Because simple ingredients give you the drippy texture you need to mix into the batter and provide the right structure.
 Using peanut butter with oils or sugar won’t give you quite the same results.
 Target sells two good ones–this affordable organic one and this classic one.
 Sprouts and Trader Joe’s also carry some great options.

 FAQ + TIPS & TRICKS FOR THESE MONSTER COOKIE BARS